Skip to Content

 These three terms refer to somewhat different aspects of the gem and mineral collecting hobby, but the difference between them doesn’t mean much if you’re collecting gems and minerals just to collect them.

-It’s a lot more important to pay attention to the differences between different kinds of minerals rather than the difference between their classifications.
+It’s a lot more important to pay attention to the differences between different kinds of minerals rather than the differences between their classifications.

-Knowing that fluorite isn’t rock is good, but it’s not going to help you grade a piece of fluorite you’re interested in buying or teach you anything about the properties of the mineral.
+Knowing that fluorite isn’t rock is good, but it won’t help you grade a piece of fluorite you’re interested in buying or teach you anything about the properties of the mineral.

 Instead, rockhounds should focus on learning the properties and lore surrounding each type of mineral and crystal.
 This is a much more effective use of time for collectors.